mbar0075/Maltese-Christian-Statue-Classifier/README.md

 <p align="justify">

-The `MCS Dataset` features `13` categories of Christian statues found in Malta, specifically in the parish church of `Ħaż-Żebbuġ` dedicated to `St Philip of Agira`.
+The `MCS Dataset` features `17` categories of Christian statues found in Malta, specifically in the parish church of `Ħaż-Żebbuġ` dedicated to `St Philip of Agira`, and some photos from other parishes.
 Please note that the images retrieved for the creation of this dataset were extracted from public domain sources and are not intended for commercial use.

 The categories in the MCS Dataset are:

+1. `Christmas Cribs`
-1. `Jesus has Risen`
+2. `Jesus has Risen`
-2. `Jesus praying in Gethsemane`
+3. `Jesus praying in Gethsemane`
+4. `Our Lady of Grace`
+5. `Saint Joseph`
-3. `Saint Philip of Agira`
+6. `Saint Philip of Agira`
-4. `Simon of Cyrene`
+7. `Simon of Cyrene`
-5. `The Betrayal of Judas`
+8. `The Betrayal of Judas`
-6. `The Cross`
+9. `The Cross`
-7. `The Crucifixion`
+10. `The Crucifixion`
-8. `The Ecce Homo`
+11. `The Ecce Homo`
-9. `The Flogged`
+12. `The Flogged`
-10. `The Lady of Sorrows`
+13. `The Lady of Sorrows`
+14. `The Last Supper`
-11. `The Monument`
+15. `The Monument`
-12. `The Redeemer`
+16. `The Redeemer`
-13. `The Veronica`
+17. `The Veronica`

 </p>